Anogio/Imputation_and_prediction/README.md

 ## Repository structure

-**TL;DR**: most of the useful and well-structured code can be found in Rcode/examples/Clean .
-This is probably where you want to go.
-### References
-This folder contains some references articles.
-Some of them describe the imputation methods used in this work, while others provide information on the subject of our main dataset: head trauma and haemorrhagic shock.

 ### Data
 This folder contains the datasets used for the comparison.
 Our main subject of study if a medical dataset collected by the Traumabase organisation (http://www.traumabase.eu/en_US).
 It is not publicly available, and thus is not included in the repository.

 ### Rcode
-This folder contains all of the code written for this project (cf the Readme for this folder)
+This folder contains all of the code written for this project (cf the Readme inside this folder for more information)

+### Final report
+This folder contains the latex source for the final project report.
+The final output is the file Ogier\_A\_final\_report.pdf .
+There we explain our motivation and research.
+All of the code used to get the results described is available in the *Rcode* folder.